How many Women’s Giving Fund grants will you make in 2022, and for how much?

 How do I apply for the Women’s Giving Fund Grant?

-Before the February 6 deadline, visit the application platform at http://www.grantinterface.com/Process/Apply?urlkey=parkcitycf, create an account, and complete and submit the Women’s Giving Fund Grant application form.
+Before the March 31 deadline, visit the application portal at http://www.grantinterface.com/Process/Apply?urlkey=parkcitycf, create an account, complete and submit the Women’s Giving Fund Grant application form.

 What is the history of Park City Community Foundation and the Women’s Giving Fund?